Testing quantum satisfiability

-If, in the course of constructing a local assignment by extension, one extends through $5 (4)^{k-1}/\epsilon$ bad qubits, then the assignment can no longer be extended (Lemma~\ref{lem:tree}).
+If, in the course of constructing a local assignment by extension, one extends through $5(2)^{k-1}/\epsilon$ bad qubits, then the assignment can no longer be extended (Lemma~\ref{lem:tree}).
 We show that if an instance of quantum $k$-SAT is $\epsilon$-far from satisfiable by a product state, then there are always more than $\epsilon n/5$ bad qubits with respect to any local assignment (Lemma~\ref{lem:enoughbad}).

-At this point, Alon and Shapira~\cite[Claim 2.4]{Alon2003} built a binary tree of possible assignments to a set of randomly picked variables and showed that each branch of the tree will run into more than $5 (4)^{k-1}/\epsilon$ bad variables with high probability; they then used the union bound to conclude that there is no local assignment to those variables with high probability.
+At this point, Alon and Shapira~\cite[Claim 2.4]{Alon2003} built a binary tree of possible assignments to a set of randomly picked variables and showed that each branch of the tree will run into more than $5(2)^{k-1}/\epsilon$ bad variables with high probability; they then used the union bound to conclude that there is no local assignment to those variables with high probability.
 This approach cannot be applied directly in the quantum setting because there are in general continuously many assignments to each variable (the space of possible assignments is a Hilbert space and not a binary set) and it is therefore not possible to build a finite tree.
-Instead, we use a backtracking approach which is summarised in the first paragraph of the proof of the theorem at the end of this section.
-We still need to discretise somehow; for this we use Lemma~\ref{lem:prodcount}, which implies that we need only eliminate a finite number of possible solutions.
+Instead, we use a backtracking approach.
+In order to eliminate all possible solutions in a finite process, we still need to discretise somehow; for this we use Lemma~\ref{lem:prodcount}, which implies that we need only eliminate a finite number of possible solutions.